-Figure 1: Combined Average Daily Traffic over Bourne and Sagamore Bridges shown in the following figure this trend, along with the overall increase in traffic, has resulted in 2011 traffic volumes throughout almost the entire year in excess of 1972 traffic volumes in the summer.
-There were a variety of ten months of available data for 2018, these counts are displayed below to show the traffic volume trends along with 2011 for comparison.
+Figure 1: Combined Average Daily Traffic over Bourne and Sagamore Bridges

+Seasonal traffic trends over the bridges have also changed considerably over the years.
+Since 1972, traffic has tended to be more spread out over 12 months as opposed to concentrated during the summer months.
+As shown in the following figure this trend, along with the overall increase in traffic, has resulted in 2011 traffic volumes throughout almost the entire year in excess of 1972 traffic volumes in the summer.
+There were a variety of nine months of available data for 2018.
+These counts are displayed below to show the traffic volume trends along with 2011 for comparison.